COOL-QUARTER-PLUS - GHG-neutral cooling of office and research quarters

 Short Description

-The project COOL-QUARTER-PLUS was developed to counteract the current trend towards inefficient individual units with coordinated cooling concepts at neighbourhood level.
-The focus is on office and research quarters, because here central measures are more likely to be implemented than in heterogeneous residential or mixed-use quarters due to the ownership structure and central management.
+The aim of COOL-QUARTER-PLUS is to counter the current trend towards inefficient individual appliances with coordinated cooling concepts at neighbourhood level.
+The focus here is on office and research districts, as district-centred measures are more likely to be implemented in these districts than in heterogeneous residential or mixed districts due to the ownership structure and central operational management.

 Project Partners